-The Algiers property's location makes the purchase even more significant when one considers the rapid loss of wetlands, said Ray Herndon of the Conservation Fund, which has provided legal support to the Conservancy throughout the process.
+The Algiers property's location makes the purchase even more significant when one considers the rapid loss of wetlands, said Ray Herndon of the Conservation Fund, which has provided legal support to the Woodlands Conservancy throughout the process.

-"In the 80s, a lot of ditching and drainage of wetlands that occurred eliminated about 19 million acres across the country," Herndon said.
+"In the '80s, a lot of ditching and drainage of wetlands that occurred eliminated about 19 million acres across the country," Herndon said before the announcement.
 About 5 million acres remain and every bit counts, he said.